Naga National Council: Decline

 In September 1954, Phizo formed the "People's Sovereign Republic of Free Nagaland", with the support of Chang chiefs of Tuensang.
 He reorganized the NNC setup, as the chances of a peaceful settlement declined.
 In 1955, the Angami leaders T. Sakhrie (who had served the secretary of NNC since its inception) and Zasokie broke off with Phizo at a meeting in the Khonoma village.
 Phizo got Sakhrie murdered in January 1956.
 Other leaders who dissented with Phizo, such as Jasokie and Silie, had to ask for refuge from the Indian Government.
 Thus, the NNC virtually collapsed.

 In January 1956, the Naga Hills District was declared a "Disturbed Area", putting it under the Indian Army's command.
 On 22 March 1956 Phizo formed the "Naga Central Government", which was later renamed to "Federal Government of Nagaland" (FGN) in 1959.
 The new organization had a military wing to encounter the Indian soldiers, who were accused of human rights violations by the separatists.
 Phizo escaped to East Pakistan in December 1956, from where he went to London.

 The secessionist movement declined to a great extent after the formation of Nagaland as a new state of India in 1963, with the Naga leader P. Shilu Ao as its chief minister.
 Several Naga rebel groups continued the insurgency, but the scale of violence decreased considerably.
 On 11 November 1975, a 6-member delegation, which included Phizo's brother Kevi Yallay, signed the Shillong Peace Accord with the Government of India.

-NNC's Vice President Isak Chishi Swu and General Secretary Thuingaleng Muivah denounced the Accord, calling it a "complete sellout of the Naga rights".
-On 21 November, Isak, Muivah, Lorho, Venuh, Moire and Pamrei officially condemned the Accord, dubbing its supporters as traitors.
+NNC's Vice President Isak Chishi Swu and General Secretary Thuingaleng Muivah denounced the Shillong Peace Accord, calling it a "complete sellout of the Naga rights".
+On 21 November 1975, they were joined by Lorho, Venuh, Moire and Pamrei, who jointly condemned the Accord, dubbing its supporters as traitors.
 However, on 2 December, the FGN endorsed the Accord at a meeting held at Dihoma.
 Both the factions sought Phizo's views.
 But Phizo, who was in London, neither endorsed nor condemned the Accord.

 Subsequently, in 1980, a faction led by Isak, Muivah and SS Khaplang broke away from NNC to form the National Socialist Council of Nagaland (NSCN), which continued the secessionist activities.